Al-Bairaq

 Any student at a Qatari secondary school (independent and international) is eligible to participate.
 Faculty members train and mentor the students to help develop their critical thinking, problem-solving, and teamwork skills.
 Students, in teams, formulate their own research questions related to materials science; build a research plan; investigate, using the CAM's instrumentation.
 They report their findings in a public forum, evaluated by representatives from business and industry.

 The program was developed with UNESCO and the Qatar National Commission for Education, Culture and Science.
-Its sponsors are Qatargas, and Shell.
+Its sponsors are QatarEnergy LNG, and Shell.

 Program tracks

 AL-Bairaq includes four tracks: I am a Researcher, I am Discovering Materials, Science in Sport, and Solving Problems.
 In each track's semi-final and final events, students compete for several prizes and competitions.
 The competing candidates are evaluated by a selected panel of judges from different scientific, business, and industrial organizations.

 I am a Researcher

 This track is designed to stimulate students' curiosity about science through experimenting with different materials in laboratory setting under professional supervision and guidance.
 "I am a researcher" offers high school students in Qatar a unique opportunity to get involved in real research conducted at the CAM and other departments in Qatar University, working with the university professors and professional researchers in portions of their current research so that students are able to manage their own hands-on research projects.